-The State of Texas seeks to attract industry partners in the field of cancer care to advance economic development and cancer care efforts in the State.
-The goal of this award mechanism is to support the formation and establishment of new start-up companies in Texas that will develop products to significantly impact cancer care.
-These companies must be Texas based or personnel sufficient to operate the Texas-based research and/or development activities of the company, along with appropriate management, must be willing to relocate to or be hired and remain in Texas for a specified period after funding.
+The long-term objective of this award is to support commercially oriented therapeutic and medical technology products, diagnostic- or treatment-oriented information technology products, diagnostics, tools, services, and infrastructure projects.
+Common to all applications under this RFA (with the exception of infrastructure applications) should be the intent to develop products that would eventually be approved for marketing for the diagnosis, prevention, and/or treatment of cancer.
 Eligible products or services include-but are not limited to-therapeutics (e.g., small molecules and biologics), diagnostics, devices, and potential breakthrough technologies, including software and research discovery techniques.
 Eligible stages of development include translational research, proof-of-concept studies, preclinical studies, and Phase I or Phase II clinical trials.
 By exception, Phase III clinical trials and later stage commercialization projects will be considered where circumstances warrant CPRIT investment.